jcustenborder/kafka-connect-archtype/src/main/resources/archetype-resources/README.md

 ## Configuring Docker

 The [docker-compose.yml](docker-compose.yml) that is included in this repository is based on the Confluent Platform Docker images.
-Take a look at the [quickstart](http://docs.confluent.io/3.0.1/cp-docker-images/docs/quickstart.html#getting-started-with-docker-client) for the Docker images.
+Take a look at the [quickstart](http://docs.confluent.io/current/cp-docker-images/docs/quickstart.html#getting-started-with-docker-client) for the Docker images.

-The hostname `confluent` must be resolvable by your host.
-You will need to determine the ip address of your docker-machine using `docker-machine ip confluent` and add this to your `/etc/hosts` file.
-For example if `docker-machine ip confluent` returns `192.168.99.100` add this:
+Your development workstation needs to be able to resolve the hostnames that are listed in the `docker-compose.yml` file in the root of this repository.
+If you are using [Docker for Mac](https://docs.docker.com/v17.12/docker-for-mac/install/) your containers will be available at the ip address `127.0.0.1`.
+If you are running docker-machine you will need to determine the ip address of the virtual machine with `docker-machine ip confluent` to determine the ip address.

 ```
-192.168.99.100  confluent
+127.0.0.1 zookeeper
+127.0.0.1 kafka
+127.0.0.1 schema-registry
 ```

 ## Start Docker